A Predicament: "How to Write a Blackwood Article"

-The companion piece, "How to Write a Blackwood Article", is a satirical "how-to" fiction on formulaic horror stories typically printed in the Scottish Blackwood's Magazine.
+The companion piece, "How to Write a Blackwood Article", is also narrated by Psyche Zenobia in the first person.
+It serves as a satirical "how-to" fiction on formulaic horror stories typically printed in the Scottish Blackwood's Magazine.
 The term "article", in Poe's time, also commonly referred to short stories rather than just non-fiction.
 In this mock essay, Poe stresses the need for elevating sensations in writing.
 The sensations should build up, it says, until the final moment, usually involving a brush with death.

-Zenobia herself is the narrator and main character of this story in the city of Edina.
-She is told by her editor to kill herself and record the sensations.
-Poe may have intended this as a jab at women writers.
+The editor in the story tells Zenobia to kill herself and record the sensations.

-It is unclear how much of this story is meant to be sarcastic.
-The humor, however, is based on schadenfreude.

 Publication history

 Originally pairing them together as "The Psyche Zenobia" and "The Scythe of Time", Poe first published these pieces in the American Museum based in Baltimore, Maryland in November 1838.
 The stories were retitled when they were republished in Tales of the Grotesque and Arabesque in 1840.